Tempo-Imagem, installation view at gnration, Braga 2024.

 Transmedia project, with artworks:

 In my mother tongue, time and weather are the same.
 Tempo e Tempo begins with the double meaning of the word tempo in Portuguese, signifying both chronological time and non-linear weather.
-In the age of heat, two formulations—image and word—question this entanglement amidst shifting climate conditions through different facets of language in the post-digital condition.
+The transmedia project departs from this double meaning to examine the role of technical images and language in the age of heat, amid shifting climates and AI-accelerated modes of capture, framing, and prediction.

 In Tempo-Palavra (Time-Word), a stream of text is projected onto the floor at a fixed speed, traversing the interstice of space and bodies.
 The text takes the form of a litany composed from a growing corpus of verses that begin and end with the word tempo, written in Brazilian and European Portuguese.
 Algorithmically concatenated into a seemingly infinite flow, the projection grants this corpus duration, rhythm, and light, inviting its subtle modulation through movement and presence in space.
 Crafted with diligence and a resistance to the artificial automation of large language models, the work navigates the nuances, meeting points, and distancings between tempos verbais (verbal tenses) in search of a syntax of time.